wch/r-debug/README.md

 See [Writing R Extensions](https://cran.r-project.org/doc/manuals/r-release/R-exts.html#Checking-memory-access) for more information about these builds (except the assert-thread build, which uses a patch that I wrote.)

 Each of the builds of R has its own library, so that a package installed with one build will not be accidentally used by another (With the exception of base R's "recommended packages".
 If you want to know the details, see the Dockerfile.)
-Each build of R comes with devtools and Rcpp installed.
+Each build of R comes with devtools and Rcpp installed, as well as a few other supporting packages.

 ## Usage